basasindhu04/secure-vault-system/README.md

 ---

+## Gas & Reentrancy Notes

+The vault follows the Checks-Effects-Interactions pattern and updates authorization state before transferring ETH, preventing reentrancy-based double-withdrawals.

+---

 ## Failure Behavior

 * Any attempt to reuse an authorization will revert with "Authorization already used".
 * Withdrawals with mismatched amount, recipient, or nonce will revert.
 * Withdrawals requested by unregistered vaults will revert.
-* Unauthorized callers cannot trigger privileged state transiti
+* Unauthorized callers cannot trigger privileged state transitions.